Tom Jolliffe takes a look back at Planes, Trains and Automobiles, the definitive Thanksgiving film…

 Every great comedy needs memorable moments of inspired brilliance.
 That could be memorable lines or physical gags, and this has them both in abundance.
 Candy and Martin reluctantly sharing a motel bed in particular still pains me it’s so funny (‘Those aren’t pillows!’).
 Despite seeing the film so often, it never loses its impact.

 So there we have it.
 Your Thanksgiving has just been made all the better thanks to this reminder.
 Planes, Trains and Automobiles is THE film to watch this week.

 What’s your favourite Thanksgiving film?
-Let us know in the comments below or on our social channels @FlickeringMyth…
+Let us know on our social channels @FlickeringMyth…

 Tom Jolliffe is an award winning screenwriter and passionate cinephile.
 He has a number of films out on DVD/VOD around the world and several releases due in 2020/21, including The Witches Of Amityville (starring Emmy winner, Kira Reed Lorsch), War of The Worlds: The Attack and the star studded action films, Renegades (Lee Majors, Billy Murray) and Crackdown.
 Find more info at the best personal site you’ll ever see…https://www.instagram.com/jolliffeproductions/